California-Planet-Search/cks-website/readme.md

 The CKS spectral analysis uses only the central ('r') spectrum.

-Within each .fits file, there are three extensions of equal dimemsions.
-The first extension is the spectrum itself, in echelle format.
+Within each .fits file, there are three extensions of equal dimemsions:

+1. The first extension is the spectrum itself, in echelle format.
 The values are flux, in arbitray units.
 The blaze function has been removed from each spectral order.
-The signal-to-noise ratio has been preserved in the second extension, which gives the fractional error per pixel.
-The third extension holds the rest frame wavelength solution, which is accurate to ~1 HIRES pixel or ~1.2 km/s or ~0.02 angstroms.
+2. The second extension gives the fractional error per pixel.
+3. The third extension holds the *rest frame* wavelength solution, which is accurate to ~1 HIRES pixel or ~1.2 km/s or ~0.02 angstroms.

 ### Read in spectrum in IDL